KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Html widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The HTML widget allows to add customized HTML and CSS code to implement very flexible and customized dynamic elements to the cockpit.
+The HTML widget allows to add customized HTML and CSS code to implement very flexible and customized dynamic elements.
 This widget supports all HTML5 standard tags and CSS3 properties.

+For security reasons no custom Javascript code can be added to html tags.
+Every tag considered dangerous will be deleted
+after saving the document.

 Table widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pivot widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~